-Whether it's a need for more bedrooms, storage space or even a backyard for the kids to play in, eventually the house that used to comfortably fit two newlyweds becomes cramped beyond belief, and so begins the search for the new perfect house.
+Whether it's a need for more bedrooms, storage space, or even a backyard for the kids to play in, eventually, the house that used to fit two newlyweds comfortably becomes cramped beyond belief, and so begins the search for the new perfect home.

-This process, often referred to as “moving up,” can present obstacles as families try to save up funds for a traditional down payment.
+Often called "moving up," this process can present obstacles as families try to save up funds for a traditional down payment.

+The key to using your VA loan twice or more is entitlement.
 Veterans and active military members who meet the program's service requirements have what's known as VA loan entitlement.
-This is a specific dollar amount the VA promises to repay to a lender if the veteran defaults on the loan.
+VA entitlement is a specific dollar amount the VA promises to repay to a lender if the Veteran defaults on the loan.

 Qualified borrowers have two levels of entitlement - basic and bonus.
-Whenever a veteran purchases a home, they are applying some or all of their entitlement to the loan.
-The VA typically guarantees a quarter of the loan amount, meaning borrowers will typically use a quarter of their available entitlement.
+Whenever a Veteran purchases a home, they apply some or all of their entitlement to the loan.
+The VA typically guarantees a quarter of the loan amount, meaning borrowers will normally use a quarter of their available entitlement.

 Entitlement is a concept that even confuses people in the mortgage industry.
-Check out this post from VA Loans Insider for a more in-depth look.
+I've broken down VA entitlement here for a more in-depth look.

-Your VA home loan benefits are a lifetime benefit.
-Eligible service members and veterans can seek to have their full entitlement restored once the original loan is repaid in full or use their remaining entitlement to rent out their first home and purchase again with no down payment.
+The VA home loan is a lifetime benefit.
+Eligible service members and Veterans can seek to restore their full entitlement once the original loan is repaid in full or use their remaining entitlement to rent out their first home and purchase again with no down payment.

 VA borrowers looking to move up are more commonly going to sell their current home rather than try to keep it.
-Generally, in these cases buyers don't have to worry about how much entitlement they have left.
-That's because veterans who sell their home and pay off the mortgage in full can seek to have their full entitlement restored.
+Generally, buyers don't have to worry about how much entitlement they have left in these cases.
+That's because Veterans who sell their home and pay off the mortgage in full can seek to have their full entitlement restored.

-For example, let's say you purchase a home for $144,000.
-Since the VA insures a quarter of the loan, you've likely got $36,000 of your entitlement tied up in the property.
-Once you sell the property and the lender is made whole, you can file paperwork to get back the $36,000 used on that first purchase.
-At that point, veterans looking to "move up" can do so with their full entitlement intact.
+For example, let's say you purchase a home for $225,000.
+Since the VA insures a quarter of the loan, you've likely got $56,250 of VA entitlement tied up in the property.
+Once you sell the property and the lender is made whole, you can file paperwork to get back the $56,250 of entitlement used on that first purchase.
+At that point, Veterans looking to "move up" can do so with their full entitlement intact.

 One of the most common examples of this is when an active service member purchases a home at one duty station and then has to PCS to another.
 But there are some unique restrictions and requirements to utilizing this leftover VA loan entitlement.

-You can learn about using remaining entitlement, which is often categorized as second-tier entitlement, in this VA Loans Insider article.
+You can learn about using remaining entitlement, which is often categorized as second-tier entitlement, in this article.

-Let a Veterans United home loan specialist help you get clarity on VA Loan entitlement.
-You can call 855-524-7279 or get started online today.
+If you're ready to take the next step and move up, let a Veterans United home loan specialist help you get clarity on VA Loan entitlement.